liamli99/React/Tutorial.md

 - React Query and React Router
   - Together: React Query is about **how** to do sth and React Router is about **when** to do sth.
 We can include `useQuery` in `loader` and `useMutation` in `action`!
 If we are really confused, then just don't use `loader` and `action` and use `axios`!
   - Overlap: In React Query, `useQuery` and `useMutation` can return `error` and `isPending`.
 In React Router, we have `errorElement` and `useNavigation`!

+- Netlify
+  If we use Netlify to deploy the React project using React Router, remember to include `/* /index.html 200` as the content of `_redirects` file which should exist in the `public` folder!

 ## Usage